rogfrich/stlbs/README.md

 ## Constraints
 A `StLb` object has two constraints on it:
 - It can't be initialised with negative values for `whole_stones` or `remainder_lbs`.
 Doing so will raise a `ValueError`.
 - Subtracting from it can't result in a negative number.
-Doing so will result in a `ubtractionBelowZeroError`.
+Doing so will result in a `SubtractionBelowZeroError`.